learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/functors-applicative-functors-and-monoids.md

 Isn't this awesome?!
 Applicative functors and the applicative style of doing `pure f <*> x <*> y <*> ...` allow us to take a function that expects parameters that aren't necessarily wrapped in functors and use that function to operate on several values that are in functor contexts.
-The function can take as many parameters as we want, because it's always partially applied step by step between occurences of `<*>`.
+The function can take as many parameters as we want, because it's always partially applied step by step between occurrences of `<*>`.

 This becomes even more handy and apparent if we consider the fact that `pure f <*> x` equals `fmap f x`.
 This is one of the applicative laws.